-Quite often after Fault Localization like OBIRCH or Photon Emission there it is the need to have a detailed look at the layers underneath the surface of the chip.
-We can perform FIB cross sectioning to achieve this but in that case we need very accurate fault localization as well as navigation capabilities in the DualBeam FIB/SEM.
+Quite often the next step after Fault Localization like OBIRCH or Photon Emission is Destructive Physical Analysis DPA of the hotspot.
+This can be either planar lapping or deprocessing of the chip to have a detailed look at the layers underneath the surface of the chip.
+Also an option would be backside deprocessing of the silicon chip (see below te explanation) .
+We can perform FIB cross sectioning to achieve high resolution X-section images.
+But in that case we need very accurate fault localization as well as navigation capabilities in the DualBeam FIB/SEM.
 Optical Microscopy might be an option but it will only show irregularities in the top metal layer of the chip.
 The underlaying metal layers are optically blocked by the ones on top.

 Front Side deprocessing